bloom-tech-learning/beatlesm/curriculum/web48/3.3-Advanced-Web-Applications/Module_2-Client-Side-Auth/Objects/Object_1.md

-# Handle Authentication With Tokens in a React App
+# Objective 1 - Handle Authentication With Tokens in a React App

 ## Overview